chemlab/chemlab/docs/core.rst

 data from the constituent molecules, in this way you can, for instance, easily and efficienntly iterate over the atomic coordinates by using the attribute System.r_array.
-To understand the relation between Atom.r, Molecule.r_array and System.r_array refer to the picture.
+To understand the relation between Atom.r, Molecule.r_array and System.r_array refer to the picture below.

 .. image:: _static/core_types_copy.png
       :scale: 70 %